Darius Olaru

 Darius Dumitru Olaru ([ˈdari.us oˈlaru]; born 3 March 1998) is a Romanian professional footballer who plays as a midfielder for Liga I club FCSB, which he captains, and the Romania national team.

-After starting out at hometown side Gaz Metan Mediaș and amassing over 100 appearances in the Romanian top flight, Olaru transferred to FCSB in 2020.
+After starting out at his hometown side Gaz Metan Mediaș, for which he amassed over 100 appearances in the Romanian top flight, Olaru transferred to FCSB in 2020.
+He won the Cupa României in his first season at the club, and claimed back-to-back national titles in the 2023–24 and 2024–25 campaigns.

-Internationally, he represented Romania under-21 in two editions of the UEFA European Championship, in 2019 and 2021.
-Olaru went on to register his full debut for the country in June 2021, in a 1–2 loss to Georgia.
+Internationally, Olaru represented the Romania under-21 team in two editions of the UEFA European Championship, in 2019 and 2021.
+He then made his full debut for the country in June 2021, in a 1–2 friendly loss to Georgia, and was selected in the squad for Euro 2024, where they reached the round of 16.

 Club career

 Gaz Metan Mediaș

 Olaru made his senior debut for Gaz Metan Mediaș on 29 August 2015, appearing in a 2–1 away win over UTA Arad in the second division.
 He amassed twelve games and scored two goals during the campaign, as his hometown club returned to the Liga I after only one year of absence.

 Olaru recorded his debut in the latter competition on 19 September 2016, in a 2–0 victory against defending champions Astra Giurgiu.
 On 23 May 2017, he scored his first league goal from the penalty spot in a 3–0 defeat of Concordia Chiajna.